-The Insider’s Guide to Mumbai series is loaded with information to help you visit and explore this expansive and vibrant city like a local.
+This Insider’s Guide to Mumbai series is loaded with information to help you visit and explore this expansive and vibrant city like a local.
 After living as an expat for so many years, I found that to really get to know a city quickly you need to stay outside of the tourist zones and hang out and eat where the locals do.
 You will never get a fully local experience from just a visit, but this guide series will help you see a bit of the soul that runs deep beneath this eclectic metropolis.

-Where to Stay in Mumbai
+Where to Stay for the Best Hotels in Mumbai

-Boutique hotel: Le Sutra Hotel
+Le Sutra Hotel: A Beautiful Boutique Hotel

 Le Sutra, formerly Pali Hills Hotel, is set in the middle of Bandra/Khar right above Olive Restaurant, one of the best known Bollywood hangouts.
 This neighborhood gem is small, but well appointed and will truly give you a feeling of living in Mumbai.
-You will be minutes away from the Arabic Sea.
+You will be minutes away from the Arabian Sea.
 With cafes, boutique shops and playgrounds for the kids, it’s a cozy neighborhood to get accustomed to Mumbai.

 If you just can’t bare staying outside of the tourist zones, head to Colaba in South Mumbai.
 Even with all of the hassle of touts in this area, these hotels will make you forget the noise and chaos once you enter the door.